SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The question the debsoc will forever grapple with is, "How do we get people to come to sessions?"

 The stance my seniors adopted in 2022 was one involving fear.
+Everyone was supposed to vote on the poll (Actually fill a google form because Whatsapp didn't have the poll feature at the time), and DM one of the heads with a very valid reason if they were missing out on that session.
+When numbers dropped, we were called to serious

 Share motion, share random fun pictures, make people feel the fomo